 The Braille Editor opens in the Braille Editor menu, which includes Create File, Open File, Recently Saved, Braille Editor Settings, and Close.

 Note that when editing a document in the Braille Editor application, no standard keyboard input is possible.
 Entry will be limited to the Perkins-style keyboard configuration, using the keys A,S,D,F and J,K,L,; (see table 1 for more details).

+Note that the Text-to-speech (TTS) feature is not possible with the Braille Editor application.

 Create a File